On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Theoretical Results

-In fact, \figref{fig:psi_functions} gives us some new insights regarding the adversarial behaviors of the discriminator and the generator.
-On one hand, if we follow \eqref{eq:g_loss_expanded} and consider $\tilde{y} = D(\x)$ and $\tilde{\gamma}(\x) = \frac{p_d(\x)}{p_d(\x) + p_g(\x)}$, then the discriminator can be viewed as maximizing $\Psi$ along the $\tilde{y}$-axis.
-On the other hand, since the generator is trained to push $p_g$ towards $p_d$, it can be viewed as minimizing $\Psi$ along the $\tilde{\gamma}$-axis.
-From this view, we can now see why all these $\Psi$ functions are saddle-shaped, which reflects the minimax nature of the game, and have saddle points at $\gamma = \frac{1}{2}$, which is when $p_d(\x) = p_g(\x)$.
-Ideally, if the discriminator can be trained till optimality at each iteration, then we will always stay on the green line (i.e., the domain of $\psi$).
-In this case, the generator can be viewed as minimizing $\Psi$ along the green line (i.e., minizing $\psi$).
-Please note that since $L_G$ is an integral over all possible $\x$, such adversarial game is actually being played in a (usually) high dimensional space.

-Moreover, we can see from \figref{fig:psi_functions} that the neighborhoods around the saddle points of $\Psi$ possess distinct characteristics for different adversarial losses, and such difference can affect the game dynamics and the optimization.
-Further investigation on the properties of $\Psi$ and $\psi$ might lead insights into why and how different component functions perform differently in practice, and we leave it as a future work.
+Apart from deriving the necessary and sufficient conditions for a well-behaved adversarial loss, the $\Psi$ and $\psi$ functions defined in \cref{eq:small_psi,eq:big_psi} also provide some new insights into the adversarial behaviors of the generator and discriminator.
+If we follow \cref{eq:g_loss_expanded} and consider $y = D(\bm{x})$ and $\gamma(\bm{x}) = \frac{P_d(\bm{x})}{P_d(\bm{x}) + P_g(\bm{x})}$, then the discriminator can be viewed as maximizing $\Psi$ along the $y$-axis in \cref{fig:psi_functions}.
+On the other hand, since the generator is trained to push $P_g$ towards $P_d$, it can be viewed as minimizing $\Psi$ along the $\gamma$-axis.
+Following this view, the saddle-shaped landscape of the $\Psi$ functions presented in \cref{fig:psi_functions} reflects the minimax nature of the adversarial game.
+Moreover, they all have saddle points at $\gamma = \frac{1}{2}$, which happens when $P_d(\bm{x}) = P_g(\bm{x})$.
+In the ideal case when the discriminator can be trained till optimality in each iteration, we will always stay on the domain of $\psi$, i.e., the green line.
+In this case, the generator can be viewed as minimizing $\Psi$ along the green line.\footnote{Since $L_G$ is an integral over all possible $\bm{x} \in \mathcal{X}$, this adversarial game is played in a high dimensional space.} Finally, the neighborhoods around the saddle points of $\Psi$ for different adversarial losses possess distinct characteristics, and such difference may affect the game dynamics and optimization stability.
+Further investigation on the properties of $\Psi$ and $\psi$ may lead insights into why and how different output activation functions perform differently in practice, which we will leave as future work.